 You can easily buy mosquito traps everywhere, from supermarkets and hardware stores in your neighbourhood to online stores such as Lazada and Amazon.
 The traps on the market can be used indoors or outdoors, and they variously use smells, lights, colours and temperature to attract mosquitoes, with the aim of trapping the insects before they bite and lay eggs.
 To ensure that they do their job, you’ll need to keep them maintained and place them strategically where mosquitoes tend to congregate.

-How about this new one?
+How about this mosquito trap?

 Rentokil is offering an outdoor mosquito trap that works quite differently from regular ones.
 Here, the mosquitoes do the work for you!

 The Rentokil In2Care Outdoor Mosquito Trap first attracts female mosquitoes to lay eggs within the trap.
 When the mosquito enters, it gets contaminated by larvicide.
-This larvicide kill any eggs the mosquito lays, and the powder also attaches itself to the mosquito.
+This larvicide kills any eggs the mosquito lays, and the powder also attaches itself to the mosquito.
 Then, when the mosquito flies away to other breeding sites, the larvicide is taken along for the ride.
 The result?
-Eggs at the new breeding spots are killed before they have a chance to develop into adult mosquitoes.
+Eggs at the new breeding spots are killed before they have a chance to develop into adults.
 The larvicide also affects the infected mosquito’s ability to bite, and slowly kills it within seven to 14 days.

 What’s great about this method of mosquito control is that it doesn’t just prevent the growth of mosquitoes.
 It also gets rid of the adults.
 Unlike fogging or mosquito nets, the benefits go beyond a single location and there is all-day control.